 In addition to the four societies that authored the guidelines, these recommendations are endorsed by the Asia Pacific Society of Cardiovascular and Interventional Radiology (APSCVIR), the Canadian Association for Interventional Radiology (CAIR), the Chinese College of Interventionalists, the Interventional Radiology Society of Australasia, the Japanese Society of Interventional Radiology, and the Korean Society of Interventional Radiology.

-Speaking recently at GEST (Global Embolization Oncology Symposium Technologies; 9–12 May, New York, USA; see page 47), lead author Justin McWilliams addressed the audience on the status of international recommendations for PAE.
+Speaking recently at GEST (Global Embolization Oncology Symposium Technologies; 9–12 May, New York, USA), lead author Justin McWilliams addressed the audience on the status of international recommendations for PAE.
 “These recommendations are very supportive of PAE, and I think are reflective of the data and literature that are currently out there.
 With the endorsement of multiple international IR societies, my co-authors and I reviewed all articles published between 2010 and 2018 relevant to PAE—some 280 articles, which were whittled down to 67 after duplicate cohort, case reports and technical papers were excluded—and summarised their findings.”
 Of the 67 included articles, three were randomised controlled trials, a further three were non-randomised comparative trials, and 17 were unique cohort studies.
 There were also multiple reviews and meta-analyses, in addition to miscellaneous papers focusing on factors such as cost and radiation exposure.
 In total, over 2,200 patients from eleven countries were reviewed in these studies.